makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================
+I made a basic bowling score app according to the specification.

 * Challenge time: rest of the day and weekend.
 * Feel free to use google, your notes, books, etc. but work on your own